35+ Fun, Cheap, and Free Things to Do in Seattle

 Visit the REI Seattle flagship store

 The REI Seattle Flagship Store on 222 Yale Avenue opened in 1996, and it’s not just a store.
 It’s a site.
 You should check it out.
-It’s not cheap, but the 65-foot-high Climbing Pinnacle is rather a spectacle.
+This part is not cheap, but the 65-foot-high Climbing Pinnacle is rather a spectacle.

 Visit Kerry Park for stunning views of downtown Seattle